theecanmole/NZ-emission-units-industrial-allocation/Readme.md

 nzu2019 <- filter(Allocations, Year =="2019")
 nzu2020 <- filter(Allocations, Year =="2020")
 ```

-Each year, from 1 May, the EPA makes a 'provisional' allocation of emssion units to selected industries.
-See https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/ I want to estimate the market value of each years free allocation of units.
-I understand that the deadline for a provisional allocation is 30 April of each year so I assume the transfer of allocation is made in May of each year.
-There is an online 'open data' Github repository of New Zealand Unit (NZU) prices going back to May 2010. https://github.com/theecanmole/nzu This data set has it's own citation and DOI: Theecanmole.
+Each year, from 1 May, the EPA makes a [provisional allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) of emission units to selected industries.
+I want to estimate the market value of each years free allocation of units.
+I understand that the deadline for a provisional allocation is 30 April of each year so I assume the transfer of the emission units is made in May of each year.
+There is an online 'open data' Github repository of New Zealand Unit (NZU) prices going back to May 2010.
+This data set has it's own citation and DOI: Theecanmole.
 (2016).
-New Zealand emission unit (NZU) monthly prices 2010 to 2016: V1.0.01 [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.221328.
-I add a NZU market price at the May average price from 2010 to 2019 to the annual allocation data.
+[New Zealand emission unit (NZU) monthly prices 2010 to 2016](https://github.com/theecanmole/nzu) [V1.0.01 [Data set].
+Zenodo](http://doi.org/10.5281/zenodo.221328).
+I add a market price for the units at the May average price from 2010 to 2019 to the annual allocation data.
 ```{r}
 nzu2010[["Value"]] <- nzu2010[["Allocation"]]*17.58
 nzu2011[["Value"]] <- nzu2011[["Allocation"]]*19.84